Ottawa County Community Action Agency assistance programs.

 The Ottawa County Community Action Agency provides both short term help in a crisis as well as long term case management.
 The goal of the agency is to help low income, unemployed, or working poor families overcome their hardship and regain self-sufficiency.

 To ensure this occurs, the non-profit community action agency offers both government funded programs and their own resources.
-It can include funds to pay back rent or housing costs, free food, LIHEAP applications, and access to medical care.
-The number of services are extensive.
+It can include free food, LIHEAP applications, and enrollment in a qualified health plan and Primary Care Physician.
+The number of services is extensive.

 Free food is from CSFP as well as pantries and also the Emergency Food Assistance Program.
 The last option, also known as TEFAP, distributes food on a quarterly basis to those in need.
 OCCAA operates TEFAP sites in Grand Haven, Holland, Coopersville, and Hudsonville.